Growth of automorphisms of virtually special groups: Introduction

 These are some of the rare properties known to hold for all outer automorphism groups of virtually special groups; the only other one seems to be residual finiteness \cite{AMS}.
 Boundary amenability also implies that $\Out(G)$ satisfies the Novikov conjecture on higher signatures \cite{Higson,Baum-Connes-Higson}.

-{\bf On the proof of Theorems~\ref{thmintro:general_aut} and~\ref{thmintro:cmp_aut}.} The main difficulty to be overcome is that classical JSJ theory is not well-suited to describing automorphisms of non-hyperbolic groups.
-Any finitely presented group has a JSJ decomposition over cyclic subgroups \cite{RS97}, and more generally over slender subgroups \cite{DS99,DS00,FP06,GL-JSJ}, though there are two key differences. \begin{enumerate} \itemsep{.25em} \item JSJ decompositions of hyperbolic groups are \emph{canonical}: they are graph-of-groups splittings that are preserved by all automorphisms of $G$ \cite{Sela-hypJSJ,Bow-JSJ}.
-Canonical JSJs are available for more general groups $G$ (the \emph{canonical tree of cylinders} of \cite{GL-cyl}), but always under the assumption that abelian subgroups of $G$ do not interact with each other in complicated ways (the typical example is that of a relatively hyperbolic group).
-By contrast, many special groups (e.g.\ freely indecomposable RAAGs) are \emph{thick} in the sense of \cite{Behrstock-Drutu-Mosher}, which is a strong negation of the kind of property needed for canonical trees of cylinders to work. \item Cyclic splittings of hyperbolic groups encode all their automorphisms: if $G$ is a torsion-free, $1$--ended hyperbolic group that does not split over $\Z$ as an amalgamated product or HNN extension, then $\Out(G)$ is finite \cite{BF-stable}.
-This property again badly fails for special groups: there are right-angled Artin groups $A_{\G}$ that do not split over any abelian subgroups, but nevertheless have infinite $\Out(A_{\G})$ \cite[Figure~1]{Fio10a}. \end{enumerate}
+{\bf On the proof of Theorems~\ref{thmintro:general_aut} and~\ref{thmintro:cmp_aut}.} The main difficulty to overcome is that classical JSJ theory is not well-suited to describing automorphisms of non-hyperbolic groups.
+Any finitely presented group has a JSJ decomposition over cyclic subgroups \cite{RS97}, and more generally over slender subgroups \cite{DS99,DS00,FP06,GL-JSJ}, but there are two key differences.

+First, JSJ decompositions of hyperbolic groups are \emph{canonical}: they are graph-of-groups splittings preserved by all automorphisms of $G$ \cite{Sela-hypJSJ,Bow-JSJ}.
+Canonical JSJs are available for more general groups $G$ (the \emph{trees of cylinders} of \cite{GL-cyl}), but always under the assumption that abelian subgroups of $G$ do not interact with each other in complicated ways (the typical example is that of a relatively hyperbolic group).
+By contrast, many special groups (e.g.\ freely indecomposable RAAGs) are \emph{thick} in the sense of \cite{Behrstock-Drutu-Mosher}, which is a strong negation of this kind of property.

+Secondly, cyclic splittings of hyperbolic groups encode all automorphisms: if $G$ is a torsion-free, $1$--ended hyperbolic group that does not split over $\Z$, then $\Out(G)$ is finite \cite{BF-stable}.
+This property again fails badly for special groups: there are RAAGs $A_{\G}$ that do not split over any abelian subgroups, but still have infinite $\Out(A_{\G})$ \cite[Figure~1]{Fio10a}.

 One fundamental clue as to how to overcome these two issues comes from our previous work in \cite{Fio10e}: if $G$ is special and $\Out(G)$ is infinite, then $G$ splits over a \emph{centraliser} or a co-abelian subgroup thereof.
 Centralisers are not slender or small, and they have a complicated intersection pattern in general, but they also form a rather rigid collection of subgroups of $G$.
-They are closed under intersections and each of them is itself a special group of lower complexity than $G$.